swift-on-server/site/Sources/site/Documentation.docc/2024/websockets-tutorial-using-swift-and-hummingbird/websockets-tutorial-using-swift-and-hummingbird.md

 3. The ``Connection`` struct contains details about each WebSocket connection, including the username, inbound stream, and outbound stream.
 4. The ``OutboundConnections`` actor manages a dictionary of outbound writers to broadcast messages to all connections.

-It includes methods for adding and removing users, broadcasting messages, and gracefully handling shutdowns:
+The ``addUser`` function creates a ``Connection`` object with a given name and WebSocket streams, yields this connection, and returns a new ``OutputStream``:

+@Snippet(path: "site/Snippets/websockets_02")

+The init method creates an asynchronous stream for ``Connection`` objects along with a logger, and the ``run`` function asynchronously handles connections by logging their addition, processing inbound messages, sending outbound messages, and logging their removal, with graceful shutdown support:

-@Snippet(path: "site/Snippets/websockets_02", slice: "ConnectionManager")
+@Snippet(path: "site/Snippets/websockets_03", slice: "ConnectionManager")

 1. The ``run`` function iterates through the `connectionStream` asynchronously to handle incoming connections and messages.
 2. For each connection, a task is added to the group to manage the connection and broadcast the "joined" message.